Marcelle von Wendland: Career

 She is the co-founder and CEO of Bancstreet Capital Partners Ltd. She was Managing Director at Fincore Ltd which she now continues to support as a consultant.
 She has previously worked for HypoVereinsbank, Barclays Bank, Goldman Sachs, LCH-Clearnet, the UK HM Revenue and Customs and others.

 Von Wendland is a Chartered Fellow of the Chartered Institute for Securities & Investment (CISI).
 She was deputy chair and elected member of the Risk Forum Committee of CISI from 2002 to 2012 and 2008 to 2009 respectively.

 Von Wendland has been an active member of the Private Sector Preparatory Group (LEI-PSPG) for the Legal Entity Identifier set up and run by the Financial Stability Board from 2011 onwards.

 She has been an elected and served as member of the Governing Council of the Royal Institute of Navigation (RIN) for two consecutive terms first from August 2010 to July 2012 and then from August 2012 to July 2015.
 She has also served on the RIN's Finance committee from 2007 to 2013 and the RIN Audit & Risk committee since 2013.

 Politics

 Von Wendland stood as a candidate for the Liberal Democrats in the 2018 Local Elections in Hounslow Central ward in the London Borough of Hounslow.

 Research

 She has co-authored the book Pricing, Risk, and Performance Measurement in Practice (ISBN 9780123745217), together with ECB Senior Economist Wolfgang Schwerdt.
 Her more recent research covers the area of blockchain, Distributed ledger Technology and semantics; this includes a paper with the title: Smart Contracts that are Smart and can function as Legal Contracts A Review of Semantic Blockchain and Distributed Ledger Technologies.

 Background

-Von Wendland is also an experienced and commercially qualified Yacht Racing skipper and instructor with a wide range of experience that includes skippering the former Volvo Ocean Race Yacht BEL 1 Zest of Belgium in as series of RORC (Royal Ocean Racing Club) races.
+Von Wendland is also an experienced and commercially qualified yacht racing skipper and instructor with an extensive experience that includes skippering the former Volvo Ocean Race Yacht BEL 1 Zest of Belgium in a series of RORC (Royal Ocean Racing Club) races.